PPF Levy forum

 The PPF levy consists of two parts, which are calculated using the following formulae:

-The information submitted in schemes’ annual returns to the Pensions Regulator is used to calculate underfunding risk.
-The asset and liability values are smoothed over a five–year period using financial market averages up to the levy year in question.
-This aims to reduce the effect of temporary market movements.
+To ensure consistency between schemes, the asset and liability values are smoothed over a five–year period to reduce the effect of temporary market movements.

 The PPF takes a scheme’s investment strategy into account when calculating underfunding risk, to reflect the fact that some investments are more risky than others.